Technosoft iPOS4808, iPOS8020

 Configuration

-Technosoft drives are powerful, but interfacing them is not easy.
-Many configurations are not exposed as simple CoE SDOs, so a base configuration in one of the Technosoft software tools needs to be generated and downloaded before the drive is used the first time (only needed once).
-These configurations contain the main part of the setup, and only small tweaks can be made over SDOs by the EtherCAT master.
+Technosoft drives are powerful, but they are not especially simple to integrate.
+Many settings are not exposed as normal CoE SDOs, so a base configuration needs to be created in one of the Technosoft tools and downloaded before the drive is used for the first time.
+That step is normally only needed once.
+These base configurations contain most of the setup, and only smaller adjustments can later be made over SDOs from the EtherCAT master.

 These configurations can be transferred in several ways: